cf-convention/cf-convention.github.io/.github/ISSUE_TEMPLATE/update-issue.md

 ---
 name: Update
-about: Use to post updates to the website
+about: Use to make updates to the website in accordance with changes that have already been agreed
 title: ''
 labels: update
 assignees: ''